fl101/awardfares-blog/_posts/2023-10-18-prices-and-mixed-cabins.md

 Once you log in to AwardFares, select a frequent flyer program and perform a search, you will notice new colored *pills* in the result list below.

-Inside, each pills shows the number of points or miles required to redeem the award flight.
+Inside, each pill shows the number of points or miles required to redeem the award flight.
 Below the pill, you will also see how many seats are available in that cabin.

 <img src="../assets/img/prices-and-mixed-cabins/af-home-pricing.webp" alt="AwardFares Award Flight Search Engine With Flight Prices." />